hassan-alam/to_do_list_app_flutter/README.md

 - Adding ability to edit to do list items created, either through long-press or some other gesture

 - Fix name/create custom icon

+- Allow for users to easily drag and move around to do list items.